-- Pets | Residential students are permitted to have fish as pets in aquariums not to exceed 10 gallons in size.
+• Pets | Residential students are permitted to have fish as pets in aquariums not to exceed 10 gallons in size.
 Prohibited pets include turtles, frogs, snakes, or anything not meeting the scientific definition of fish.
 Species of fish determined to be dangerous are prohibited.
 The presence of a prohibited pet will result in a \$50.00 fine and appropriate disciplinary action.
 A \$100 charge and appropriate disciplinary action will be assessed for a second violation, and the University may declare the contract to be in default.
 Subsequently, the animal must be removed immediately upon discovery.
 This includes animals belonging to individuals other than the resident.
 Residents will be responsible for any damages and cleaning to the residential facilities, including pest control, as deemed necessary by the University.
-Additionally, the professional live-in Residential Living staff is allowed pets in compliance with the Live-In Staff Pet Policy. - Service Animals | Students are allowed to have registered and trained service animals in their residence halls/apartments.
-We prefer that students with service animals register them with our office to avoid any confusion.
+Additionally, the professional live-in Residential Living staff is allowed pets in compliance with the Live-In Staff Pet Policy.